-Instead of commercial ones, you can apply homemade fertilizer to your garden using these DIY Homemade Liquid Fertilizer for amazing results!
+Instead of using commercial ones, make these DIY Homemade Liquid Fertilizers easily at your home for amazing results!

 Maintaining your garden can be a chore sometimes and to ensure the proper growth of your plants, you need to use the Homemade Liquid Fertilizer.
-They can be made at home and can be easily applied as well!
+Here are the best ones you can make!

 1. Cheap and Safe Lawn Fertilizer

-Epsom salt and ammonia together can boost lawn grass and its lushness.
 Epsom salt has magnesium and sulfur, which help in chlorophyll production, as well as in the photosynthesis of plants.
-On the other hand, ammonia increases the nitrogen and hydrogen content in the soil.
+Ammonia increases the nitrogen and hydrogen content in the soil.
 Read more at Chemistry Cachet.

 Check out our article on Epsom salt uses in the garden here!

 2. Beer and Baby Shampoo Fertilizer

 Beer can make your grass greener with its carbohydrate content.
 While shampoo makes the ground absorbent, ammonia provides an ample amount of nitrogen to the ground.
 Learn the recipe at Bob Vila to make one of the best homemade liquid fertilizer.

 Epsom salt, Listerine, Ammonia, Beer, Dish soap, and Soda, when combined together, can do wonders for your lawn!

 As mentioned earlier, Epsom salt, ammonia, and beer are a boon to your lawn grass.
 Listerine kills insects that live on grassroots, and soda with its carbohydrate content increases your lawn’s lushness.
 You can get the recipe here.